Mail Mix Up Leads to Medicare Fraud Arrests in Miami

 The first arrest came in February of this year, when the police charged one secretary with 22 counts of conspiracy, fraud and aggravated theft.
 She was employed at the clinic for a year and a half.
 She pleaded guilty to two counts of conspiracy, along with one count of identity theft.
 In March, another office secretary was charged with similar offenses, to which she also pleaded guilty.
 The doctor is not currently facing any charges.
 In May, the pharmacy owner was charged with conspiracy and fraud leading to Medicare claims.
 As stated in the indictment, her pharmacy allegedly received overpayments in the amount of $4.2 million between April 2011 and November 2013.
 The pharmacist has pleaded not guilty.

 In addition to this specific case, prosecutors allege that the pharmacist routinely billed for other doctors’ prescriptions that were never filled.
 Patients were allegedly paid kickbacks by patient recruiters in exchange for the submission of fraudulent claims.

 The High Cost of Medicare Fraud

 Not only does this case exemplify the level of Medicare fraud that regularly takes place in the United States, but it also gives specific examples of how everyday people commit these federal crimes on a daily basis.
 Two of the women in this case are now convicted felons, with federal records.
 Their lives and families have been forever altered and they are each facing considerable jail time.
-This is why representation by a knowledgeable attorney is vital for defendants facing charges of Medicare fraud.
+This is why representation by a knowledgeable lawyer is vital for defendants facing charges of Medicare fraud.
 Due to the challenges in these cases, legal representation should be secured as early as possible in the investigation process.

-If you or a loved one is under investigation or facing allegations of Medicare fraud, contact the capable attorneys at Miami based Ratzan & Faccidomo, LLC today at 305-600-3519 for a confidential and free consultation.
+If you or a loved one is under investigation or facing allegations of Medicare fraud, contact the capable lawyers at Miami based Ratzan & Faccidomo, LLC today at 305-600-3519 for a confidential and free consultation.